Rahul-Chhabra-27/Go-Lang/README.md

 1 -> new () and make()

-# No Inheritence in Golang
+# No Inheritence in Golang , No super keyword.....